 WITHOUT PERMISSION FROM THE AUTHOR ©

 This is the lightest of tapes used on stage.
 It was originally meant to be employed by painters for masking purposes; that is, to keep unwanted paint off surfaces while making a specified line around moulding, or between a wall and a differently-coloured ceiling, and so on.
 This tape typically tears too easily, and it does not stick well -- but then, it was never meant to.
 Workers don't want paint being pulled off when the tape is removed after the job has been completed.
-(There is a higher quality Painter's Tape now available that does adhere better -- see Spike Tape farther on.)
+(There is a higher quality Painter's Tape now available that does not tear as easily -- see Spike Tape farther on.)

 Uses: Employ this tape for temporary marking purposes.
 It takes felt-tip marker ink well although the writing will bleed somewhat making for less legible marks.
 You may also use it in the short term for keeping small coiled cables together.
-It is fairly inexpensive, rips from the roll easily, and leaves no glue behind (unless you use a poor-quality masking tape or leave it on for a long time, especially in hot conditions).
+It is fairly inexpensive, rips from the roll easily, and leaves no glue behind (unless you use a poor-quality Masking Tape or leave it on for a long time, especially in hot conditions).
 The positive qualities are a plus for cable bundling because no stickiness results and the cables come apart easily during the next setup.
-(However, a better method is to employ permanent ties on each cable -- see our Adhesive Tape Guide.)
+(However, a better method is to employ permanent ties on each cable -- see our Cordage Guide.)

-Disadvantages: It does not perform well in the presence of moisture or in locations where the temperature is much outside room levels.
+Disadvantages: It does not perform well in the presence of moisture or in locations where the temperature is much out side of room levels.
 If it is too cold, the tape will not stick; if too warm, the tape will leave glue behind when removed.
 As mentioned, glue residue is a problem if the tape is left on a surface too long.
 Also, its ease of removal and tear-off from the roll means it may shred too easily at unwanted times.
 Shredding is also a problem when removing these poor-quality tapes.

 A clear tape used for securing shipping cartons, this sometimes finds its way to the stage.
 Some use it as a very cheap alternative to the other tape types discussed on the page.
 However, the versions most seen in retail stores rarely stick well, or for long times, when used for stage purposes.
 Exceptions are that even the low quality tapes will stick to very smooth surfaces such as counter tops and metal lockers or shelves, while the better, but still not high quality, products will adhere to paper or cardboard, which is the intended purpose.

 Disadvantages: Never use it outdoors or in temperature extremes unless you buy a top-of-the-line tape with acrylic adhesive.
 Ensure surfaces are free from moisture, and use a heat gun to warm cold surfaces before applying.
 Always pay more to buy a quality product.
-Because dollar store packing tape is difficult to initially unspool and it shreds easily, your crew will cost you in time and frustration while they fiddle trying to find the start edge -- then cost more time as the tape unspools and tears incessantly.
-This type of tape is also the most likely to leave adhesive behind, so if it is being used for other purposes, make them very temporary.
+Because dollar store packing tape is difficult to initially unspool and it shreds easily, your crew will cost you in time and frustration while they fiddle trying to find the starting edge -- then cost more time during unspooling because it tears incessantly.
+This type of tape is also the most likely to leave adhesive behind, so if it is being used for purposes other than sealing cardboard boxes, make them very temporary.
 In addition, packing tape is just not sticky enough to hold much weight, or keep cables on the floor from being a trip hazard.

-Another detriment of cheap tapes is in dry weather they will exhibit static problems because of their thinness.
-So when the tape is unspooled and the end let go, it will tend to be attracted to unwanted surfaces, or it will immediately fly and `grab' the intended surface before it is aligned.
-Under this same dryness, when applying the tape to labels or small signs and papers, as one approaches the surface with the tape, the label or paper will fly up to meet the tape and stick in an unsatisfactory way.
+Finally, packing tape in dry weather will exhibit static problems because of its thinness and material make-up.
+So when the tape is unspooled and the end let go, it will tend to be attracted to itself or unwanted surfaces, or it will immediately fly to `grab' the intended surface before it is aligned.
+Under this same dryness, when applying the tape to labels or small signs and papers, as one approaches the surface with the tape, the label or paper will jump up to meet the tape and then stick in an unsatisfactory orientation.

-Sizes: Widths range from about 12 to 20 mm.
-50 mm is available, but usually only in black.
+Sizes: Widths range from about 12 to 20mm.
+48mm is available, but usually only in black.
 A typical roll length is 20 metres, although shorter lengths may be found.
-Beware of the down-sized roll; instead of 20 metres, one only gets 18.
+Pay attention to the down-sized roll; instead of 20 metres, one only gets 18.
 The two metres short in this example represent a price increase of 11.1%.
 This is a lot -- way above the inflation rate here in Canada!
-There are rolls that are shorter than this, too.
-Typically, these found in variety packs, but beware of some ones.
+There are rolls that are shorter than this, too; typically, these are found in variety packs.